MattJaegerCO/Universal-Image-Generator-for-Berryboot/README.md

+Changed to be latest version of full 64 bit RaspOS and Full All Recommneded Software 32 bit

 # Universal Image Generator for Berryboot
 Now you can create your own Berryboot images of Multiples Operating Systems.
 This script run on: Debian/Ubuntu, CentOS, Fedora and ArchLinux.
 ## Install Wget & Sudo